Excise duty is a charge imposed by the government on certain products sourced from overseas and some products produced within New Zealand.

 To start claiming a refund of excise duty, you must first complete a registration form which, once approved, will assign you a customer number.
 The information you provide in the registration form tells us who you are, what you do and why you may be eligible for a refund.

-Once you’ve been assigned a customer number you need to fill out an MR70 form to apply for a refund of excise duty.
-You can download the form below or contact the Fuel Excise Duty department for a hard copy.
+You need to fill out an MR70 form to apply for a refund of excise duty.
+You can download the form below or contact the Fuel Excise Duty team for a hard copy.
+You can send in your registration form and MR70 at the same time (we’ll fill in the customer number part for you).

 To get a registration form or MR70 application forms sent to you, please phone us on 0800 108 809 and ask to be put through to Fuel Excise Duty.